walnuthq/madara-docs/docs/tools.md

 Ensure you have a C compiler (like gcc or clang) and `make` installed.
 Installation steps depend on your OS - please refer to your package manager or system documentation.

+Most development environments come with these tools preinstalled.

 ### Why it's needed

 These tools are needed when building Madara from source code.
 This is currently the only option on how to run Madara.